ClickCease

 Skip to main content

-What is Medication-Assisted Therapy?
+What Is Medication-Assisted Therapy?

 The Substance Abuse and Mental Health Services Administration (SAMSHA) describes medication-assisted therapy (also called “medication-assisted treatment”) as, “The use of medications, in combination with counseling and behavioral therapies, to provide a ‘whole-patient’ approach to the treatment of substance use disorders.”